Join a live 1-hour session for new Tableau Cloud Admins

 Choose your authentication

-To choose your method of authentication, select Settings in the top navigation and then Authentication from the sub menu.
+To choose your method of authentication, select Settings in the side navigation and then Authentication from the sub menu.
 Enable the authentication method that best fits your organization.

 Permissions are rules assigned to projects, groups, workbooks, and data sources.
 Use them to specify who can work with what content.